onfoot/homebridge-valetudo-xiaomi-vacuum/README.md

+# Fork by MrLitchyB
+The original repo is not really updated anymore and everything stopped working completely when updating my Valetudo to 2021.08.0.
+I knew an old version of the Valetudo Plugin worked...
+This is based on that working version.
+I fixed the error messages and old API usage for personal use.

+### New Fatures
+* Changed the functionality a bit to pause instead of stop when tapping the vacuum in Homekit while cleaning
+* Added option to hide all switches except the cleaning/pause one (easier to control with Siri that way)

+### Just-on-off
+If you only want to have cleaning/pausing exposed to HomeKit and control special events via the Valetudo webapp instead, simply add `"just-on-off": true` to the config

 # homebridge-valetudo-xiaomi-vacuum

-`homebridge-valetudo-xiaomi-vacuum` is a [Homebridge](https://github.com/nfarina/homebridge) plugin which you can use to control your Xiaomi Roborock vacuum that has [Valetudo](https://github.com/Hypfer/Valetudo) installed.
+This is a fork of `homebridge-valetudo-xiaomi-vacuum` which is a [Homebridge](https://github.com/nfarina/homebridge) plugin which you can use to control your Xiaomi Roborock vacuum that has [Valetudo](https://github.com/Hypfer/Valetudo) installed.

 ## Installation